Policy Statements & Practice Briefs

 This statement is for health professionals, third party funders and policymakers.
 It gives an overview of osteopathic practice and its place within the Australian healthcare system.

 The Osteopathy Service Descriptors discuss the types of consultations osteopaths may provide, and offers a rational basis for costing osteopathic healthcare.

-Osteopathy Australia's Position Statements are prepared in regard to general circumstances.
+Osteopathy Australia's position statements and practice briefs are prepared in regard to general circumstances.

-It is the responsibility of the practitioner to have express regard to the particular circumstances of each case and the application of this statement in each case.
+It is the responsibility of the practitioner to have express regard to the particular circumstances of each case and the application of the statement or brief in each case.
 In particular, clinical management must always be responsive to the needs of individual health consumer, resources, and limitations unique to the clinics or type of practice.
-Position statements have been prepared having regard to the information available at the time of their preparation, and the practitioner should, therefore, consider any information, research or material which may have been published or become available subsequently.
-Each position statement has a published date included.
+Position statements and practice briefs have been prepared having regard to the information available at the time of their preparation, and the practitioner should, therefore, consider any information, research or material which may have been published or become available subsequently.
+Each position statement or practice brief has a published date included.

 While Osteopathy Australia endeavours to ensure that documents are as current as possible at the time of their preparation, it takes no responsibility for matters arising from changed circumstances or information or material which may have become available subsequently.